Boiler PCB Fault Finding and PCB Board Cost to Replace

-For instance, the air pressure switch will send a signal to the circuit board to say the fan is operational (helping to vent gases out the flue), and therefore is safe to ignite.
+For example, the air pressure switch may send a signal to the PCB that the fan is operational (helping to vent gases out the flue), and therefore it’s safe to ignite the boiler.

-And, the NTC thermistors communicate with the display panel, to tell the boiler that the differential in temperature between the flow and return pipes is within working range.
+Likewise, NTC thermistors communicate via the PCB to tell the boiler whether the difference in temperature between the flow and return pipes is within working range.

-It also monitors pressure, temperatures and currents to ensure that the boiler is:
+A boiler circuit board also monitors pressure, temperature, and currents, to ensure that the boiler is:

-- Working in a way that won’t cause damage to internal parts
+- Working in a way that won’t damage internal parts

 #1 – Intermittent Display Panel Operation

-However, don’t confuse this with flashing.
-Some boilers use flashing as a signal they are in service model, or have a fault.
+However, don’t confuse this with flashing — some boilers use flashing as a signal they are in service, or have a fault.

 #2 – Burning Smell Coming From Boiler

-Burning smells on a boiler that operates sporadically, or failure of a display panel, can mean parts of the circuit board have burnt out.
+Burning smell from a boiler that operates sporadically, or has a display panel failure, can mean parts of the circuit board have burnt out.

 #3 – No Power On Display Panel

-If there’s no power to the display panel, the PCB could be at fault.
-The engineer will need to test by checking the PCB has power.
+If there’s no power to the display panel, the boiler PCB could be at fault.
+The engineer will need to test this by checking whether the PCB has power.

 #4 – Boiler Operates Sporadically

-As the PCB on a boiler effectively controls all internal electrical components, when it fails, they can malfunction.
+Since the boiler’s PCB effectively controls all internal electrical components, when it fails, they can malfunction.

-Fault finding isn’t necessarily easily.
-Because, there’s a tonne of the things that can contribute to your circuit board failing.
+Fault finding isn’t always easily — there’s a tonne of the things that can cause your boiler circuit board to fail.